 - Carbon tons from ‘train-ing’ halfway across the US: 0.02.
 Carbon tons flying back: 0.53.
-(NativeEnergy.com and …) See Train-ing Ourselves.
+(NativeEnergy.com and …) See Train-ing Ourselves for more info.

 It is a loser, though, in a couple ways.

-- Flight Time:
+- Travel Time:

 - Flight to New Orleans from DC, about 6 hours including time in airport and on flight.
 Not including delays, of course.

 - Train to New Orleans from DC, about 28 hours including time in train station.